 Travel Insurance for India - What Australians Need to Know

-All major Australian travel insurance providers offer cover for India.
-An e-visa is required for Australian citizens.
-See our full Australian travel insurance comparison for provider details.
+All four providers listed below offer cover for India.
+See our full Australian travel insurance comparison for more details.

 Key Travel Facts for Australians

 • Currency: Indian Rupee (INR).
-As of early 2026, A$1 buys approximately INR 54.
-India is still heavily cash-based outside major hotels and restaurants.
-ATMs are widely available.
-UPI digital payments are increasingly accepted
+As of early 2026, A$1 buys approximately INR 55-58.
+India is increasingly card-friendly in cities, but cash remains essential in smaller towns and rural areas.
+ATMs are widely available but carry a backup of rupees.

 Travel Risks in India for Australian Travellers